mostlyfireproof/memsearch/README.md

 then uses this RPC to its full advantage by utilizing it to call a function to dump the memory.

-The main Python program then takes this memory, and stores it in a class with the address, current value, and intial value.
+The main Python program then takes this memory, and stores it in a class with the address, current value, and initial value.
 The user can then filter down this memory to find a specific address, such as health, gold, or number of items in a stack.